-The Apple AirPods Pro might not be the latest earbuds from Apple, but they’re still the best-sounding earbuds from Apple.
-That’s because, unlike the newer Apple AirPods 3, they deliver active noise cancellation, making them a good shot in the stakes for best noise-cancelling headphones.
+The Apple AirPods Pro (2019) are Apple's high-end wireless earbuds and among the best-sounding earbuds from Apple.
+Unlike the newer Apple AirPods 3, they deliver active noise cancellation, making them a good shot in the stakes for best noise-cancelling headphones.
 They also have an improved design compared to the original AirPods.

-They’re still the best Apple headphones you can buy today and they also make our list of the best earbuds generally – especially if you already own a lot of Apple products as they’ll work well with them.
+However, the Pro buds we're reviewing here are still well worth your time and remain one of the best Apple headphones you can buy today, also making our list of the best earbuds generally – especially if you already own a lot of Apple products as they’ll work well with them.

-The Apple AirPods Pro have recently become even better.
-A number of new upgrades have arrived for these noise-cancelling earbuds as part of iOS and macOS updates, with the most important and influential one being the addition of Spatial Audio, that works with Dolby Atmos movies and music to make it feel like you're being surrounded by real speakers, instead of having sound piped into your ears.
+Despite the fact you can now choose the Pro 2, the original Apple AirPods Pro (2019) are an even more enticing proposition than they were at launch thanks to upgrades rolled out as part of iOS and macOS updates, with the most important and influential one being the addition of Spatial Audio, that works with Dolby Atmos movies and music to make it feel like you're being surrounded by real speakers, instead of having sound piped into your ears.
 For movies especially, it's a genuine game-changer – watching with other headphones just feels flat afterwards.

-There’s a lot to love about the Apple AirPods Pro but the price is going to be a barrier for many people.
+There’s a lot to love about the Apple AirPods Pro (2019) but the price is going to be a barrier for many people.
 At $249 / £249 / AU$399, they’re expensive.
 For that reason, we can’t call them the very best wireless headphones available right now, even if they come close.
-A rumored entry-level version of these same Apple earbuds – possibly called the AirPods Pro 2 – could change this in the future.
-But for now, they’re very pricey.

 But although the fit might be better than the original AirPods, you’ll need to get used to controlling them with the capacitive, touch-sensitive ridge that you’ll find on each stem.
 However, we did find that this can take some getting used to, but it’s a cool way to quickly activate noise cancellation and skip tracks once it becomes second nature.